xrocket-tg/xrocket-pay-ts-sdk/README.md

 ## Contributing

 This is a basic setup for the SDK.
 More endpoints and functionality will be added in future versions.

+## GitHub Repository

+The source code for this SDK is available on GitHub: [xrocket-pay-ts-sdk](https://github.com/xrocket-tg/xrocket-pay-ts-sdk)

 ## API Reference